 Aquacultural Disease Process Laboratory

 Designed to teach laboratory techniques to identify disease causing organisms and to use some of the treatment methodologies.
-A special fee will be charged for this course.
+A special fee for face-to-face sections will be charged for this course.

 Co-requisite: FAS 2253